Reports

 JOHS Quarterly Reports

 These System Performance Reports track statistics, demographics data and progress in key performance measures based on quarterly data.
-System outcomes data is generated by Homeless Management Information System (HMIS) staff in the month following the close of a quarter, and then the data is analyzed by JOHS staff.
+System outcomes data is generated by Homeless Management Information System (HMIS) staff in the month following the close of a quarter, and then analyzed by JOHS staff.

 Supportive Housing Services (SHS) Quarterly Reports

-Supportive Housing Services (SHS) is a coordinated effort between Metro and Multnomah, Clackamas and Washington counties to reduce chronic and overall homelessness.
-With voters’ approval of Measure 26-210, funding has been dedicated to improve access to services for communities of color, people with disabilities, low-income households and others most at risk of homelessness.
+The SHS is a coordinated effort between Metro and Multnomah, Clackamas and Washington counties to reduce chronic and overall homelessness.
+With voters’ approval of Measure 26-210, funding has been dedicated to improving access to services for communities of color, people with disabilities, low-income households and others most at risk of homelessness.

 Point-in-Time Count Reports